-Data gathered from the questionnaires, the UroMentorTM simulator, and intra-operative variables were analyzed.
-The Statistical Package of Social Sciences for Windows (SPSS, Chicago, IL) software version 20 was used.
-Descriptive data are presented in numbers, means and standard deviations (SD).
-Student T-test and ANOVA were used to find statistically significant differences between competent and non-competent PGTs and differences between PGTs with and without practice on the UroMentorTM simulator.
-Moreover, Pearson's correlation coefficient was used to determine associations between PGY level, previous experience in the OR, simulator objective parameters and URS-GRS scores at the OSCE.
-Significance was considered when two-tailed p-value was <0.05.
+Data gathered from the questionnaires, the UroMentor simulator, and intraoperative variables were analyzed.
+The Statistical Package of Social Sciences for Windows (SPSS, Chicago, IL, U.S.) software version 20 was used.
+Descriptive data are presented in numbers, means, and SD.
+Student t-test and ANOVA were used to find statistically significant differences between competent and non-competent PGTs and differences between PGTs with and without practice on the UroMentor simulator.
+Moreover, Pearson's correlation coefficient was used to determine associations between PGY level, previous experience in the OR, simulator objective parameters, and URS-GRS scores at the OSCE.
+Significance was considered when two-tailed p value was <0.05.